Posted on September 30 2017

 • Non-steroidal anti-inflammatory drugs (NSAIDs) may relieve pain and control inflammation.
 Talk with your doctor about the NSAIDs you use.
 NSAIDs may have adverse side effects if you have certain medical conditions or take certain medications.

 • Assistive devices.
-Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more when needed.
+Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more to treat hip bursitis pain.

 • Physical therapy to increase hip strength and flexibility.
 You may do these exercises on your own, or a physical therapist may teach you how to stretch your hip muscles and use other treatments such as aquatic therapy, soft tissue massage, ice/heat with a compress (such as the ActiveWrap Hip Ice Wrap), and ultrasound.